-The hope is to create a ‘communication hub’, built on that established in the parish at the start of the COVID.
+The group created a ‘communication hub’, developing that which was established in the parish at the start of the COVID.
 Providing information networks both virtually and through information boards set up at key locations across the Parish.
-The aim supports those who live and work locally can be more in touch with each other.
-This could take the form of sharing car trips, shopping collections and various events to encourage swapping or selling items no longer needed continuing the SCEnSus theme to Reduce, Recycle & Reuse.
+The aim supports those who live and work locally to be more in touch with each other.
+To provide support in the form of sharing car trips, shopping collections and various events to encourage swapping or selling items no longer needed continuing the SCEnSus theme to Reduce, Recycle & Reuse.